 The Joker is incredibly fast and agile, and a highly trained acrobat.
-Her speed and dexterity are very developed, like a stage magician or a quick-change artist, and she can perform small physical tasks in a flash.
+Her speed and dexterity are highly developed, like a stage magician or a quick-change artist.
+She can perform small physical tasks in a flash.

-She also seems extraordinarily intelligent, and a gifted actress and disguise artist capable of running 4 distinct identities.
-In these identities she is a superior technologist and inventor, a highly successful businesswoman, and an excellent investigative reporter.
+She also seems extraordinarily intelligent, and a gifted actress and disguise artist capable of running four distinct identities.
+In these identities she is :

 The Joker is a cinematic computer hacker, and a sousveillance expert.
 She has most of the authorities in town extensively bugged and surveilled.

-It is possible that she has some sort of metahuman ability to run these 4 identities at once – for instance, perhaps she never sleeps.
-The conservative explanation is simply that she is that driven, like Batman (Bruce Wayne) – there are similarities between this Joker and Wayne.
+It is possible that she has some sort of metahuman ability to run these four identities at once.
+For instance, perhaps she never sleeps.
+The conservative explanation is simply that she is that driven, like Batman (Bruce Wayne).
+There are similarities between this Joker and Wayne.